DaveRoox/Safari-tab-finder-and-updater/README.md

 ## Usage

-Download the file or simply copy-paste its content, open your terminal and navigate to the file's folder and make the file executable:
+Download the file or simply copy-paste its content into a new file.
+Open your terminal, navigate to its folder and make it executable:
 > chmod +x myfile.bash

 Then you can call it by doing, for example: